Last Updated on April 15, 2024 by Christine Kaaloa

 First, Uday took me on a tour of his local house temples .
 Many of these houses were small rooms with open doors and window.
 Despite the openness, some were still quite dark.
 Family altars ranged from minimal to ornate.
 Hindu followers put much into their daily yogic devotion.

 But then we started to get too deep into the alleyway homes and less where tourists roam, I started to feel reluctant.
 Varanasi’s ghat neighborhoods can be a maze of alleys of shops, homes, yoga ashrams.
-I didn’t like that I could get lost and if I got too far off the main drag, I’d easily be vulnerable to possible danger.
-Uday could lure me into trouble, perhaps a scam, or into a house, where I could be raped.
+I didn’t want to get lost and if I got too far off the main drag or I’d easily be vulnerable to possible danger.
+Uday could lure me into trouble, a scam, or into a house, where not good things can happen.
 I wasn’t about to take chances.

-I told him Uday wanted to leave and go the bigger temples.
+I told Uday I wanted to leave and go to bigger temples in more public areas.
 Uday acquiesced and so we also walked to larger community temples (photo below).
 Uday’s explanations of temple rituals and regaling stories in truth, were entertaining.

 1. Going barefoot in Hindu temples